 Executes the specified report and returns its HTML output.
 This could be used to embed a report within a cell of another report.

 The reportName is relative to the session's report path.

 Returns the specified Parameter object.

-GetParameter first looks in the Report Parameter collection, parameters being utilized by the report, and then in the Config Parameter collection, as well as other parameters such as hidden parameters or multi-tenant values.
+GetParameter first looks in the Report Parameter collection ( parameters being utilized by the report) and then in the Config Parameter collection, as well as other parameters such as hidden parameters or multi-tenant values.
 See the Internal Parameters article for more information.

 Writes the specified text to Exago’s log file.

 The following methods utilize Stored Values which are objects that can be created and set by Custom Functions during report execution to pass data between calls.
 Stored Values only exist for the duration of report execution.